Photos by Paul Baker, Stadium Journey

 Food & Beverage 3

 There are concession stands on either side of Campanelli Stadium, with only one stand open during Knockouts games.
 The menu offered does not stray far from ballpark standards, with hot dogs, burgers, sausage and pepper sandwiches, and chicken fingers anchoring the menu.
 A decent menu of snack items is also available here.
-An ice cream stand located on the third base side of the ballpark serves up Dippin’ Dots and other snack items.
+A stand at the end of the third base concourse sells Mini Melts.

 Atmosphere 3